McGeorge Bundy: National Security Advisor and Vietnam War

 In March 1965, the first "teach-in" to protest the Vietnam war was held at the University of Michigan and Bundy was challenged to a debate, which he declined, saying in a public letter "if your letter came to me for grading as a professor, I would not be able to give it high marks".
 Subsequently, Bundy accepted a challenge from George McTurnan Kahin, a Cornell University professor who specialized in Southeast Asia, for a public debate to be televised live on 15 May 1965.
-Johnson did not want the debate to take place, fearing that Bundy might lose.
-Johnson arranged to send Bundy to the Dominican Republic, causing him to miss the debate.
-One of the debate's organizers, Barry Commoner, a biologist at the University of Washington, stated that Bundy might give other professors bad marks for their letters, but he "has turned in a terrible record on attendance".
+Johnson did not want the debate to take place, fearing that Bundy might lose, so he arranged to send Bundy to the Dominican Republic, causing him to miss the debate.
+One of the debate's organizers, Barry Commoner, a biologist at the University of Washington, commented that Bundy might desire to give other professors bad marks for their letters, but he "has turned in a terrible record on attendance".
 When the Harvard Crimson newspaper ran an editorial criticizing the Vietnam War, Bundy who always closely followed developments at Harvard, wrote an 11-page rebuttal criticizing the editorial and compared the editors of the Harvard Crimson to the appeasers of the 1930s.